OneDrive PC Folder Backup FAQs

 Are my files moved after OneDrive PC Folder Backup is enabled?

 Your files are still located in the appropriate locations when you log into Windows, however, there is an internal link created that points them to OneDrive.
 After they are pointed to OneDrive, they are being synced up to the cloud if these files are in your Desktop, Documents, or Pictures folder.
-For staff, the only time that your files are "offloaded" (only accessible while connected to the internet) is if you right-click the folder (or file) and select Free up space or if the file isn’t accessed after 30 days, in this case, it will change into a cloud icon where it can be accessed from OneDrive, and copied locally to the computer again.

 What if I have personal files that I don’t want in my Stonehill OneDrive?